irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Tag_Team.png)  |

 ### Changes Summary
 Removed LOS (line of sight) requirement to the target.
-Increased amount that the timer is increased by per kill, to keep the effect going for longer easier.
-Increased max possible damage absorption, and reduced required amount of kills to get it, to improve survivability.
+Increased timer extension per kill, to keep the effect going for longer easier.
+Increased max possible damage absorption and reduced required amount of kills to get it, to improve survivability.
-This deck's main issue is how expensive it is to run well (skill points wise), even though it does work pretty well when it's set up, so not that many changes were needed.
+This deck's main issue is how expensive it is to run (skill points wise), even though it does work pretty well when it's set up, so not that many changes were required.

 ### Build(s) to try
 Barebone skills - "Bullseye" for armor gating, ICTV armor to gain benefits from damage absorption, health buffs from partners in crime, and preferably hostage taker for additional passive regen, if your team doesn't have great DPS.